Coahoma Early College High School

-Coahoma Early College High School (CECHS), formerly Coahoma Agricultural High School (CAHS), is a public secondary school in unincorporated Coahoma County, Mississippi (United States), with a Clarksdale postal address.
+Coahoma Early College High School (CECHS), formerly Coahoma Agricultural High School (CAHS), was a public secondary school in unincorporated Coahoma County, Mississippi (United States), with a Clarksdale postal address.
 The school is designated as a part of the Coahoma Agricultural High School District (ASD #1402), and operated by Coahoma Community College.
 Previously it was, as of 2000, one of three independently functioning agricultural high schools in the state of Mississippi.
 The school has its own facilities, instructional and administrative personnel, and student programs.
 It shares library facilities with the college.

 When it was still CAHS, the school operated the Coahoma Early College High School program.
 On July 1, 2018, the original Coahoma County Agricultural High School was dissolved, with the Coahoma Early College High School taking its place.

+Coahoma Early College High School closed in 2021.

 History

 Coahoma County Agricultural High School was established in 1924.
 It was one of the first agricultural high schools for Blacks in Mississippi.
 A junior college curriculum was added in 1949 and the institution's name was changed to Coahoma Junior College and Agricultural High School.
 The school was desegregated in 1965, although the student body has remained mostly and in recent years, exclusively African American.

 Coahoma Junior College was removed from the title of Coahoma County Agricultural High School in 1975 and in 1981, the school began operating separately from the Coahoma County School District and dropped the word "county" from its name.

 A 2012 report by Augenblick, Palaich and Associates suggested changing the school's focus to an early college school and/or merging it.
 It stated that the school's academic performance was below the state average and that the school no longer had a focus on agriculture.

 On July 1, 2018, the original Coahoma County Agricultural High School was dissolved, with the Coahoma Early College High School taking its place.
 Governor of Mississippi Phil Bryant signed into law Senate Bill 2501, which required this change in the school, in May 2016.

+In 2021, the Mississippi Department of Education stated that funding to the school would cease.
+On July 22 of that year, the courts dismissed a lawsuit aiming to continue the funding.
+This closure ended the dual track classes.

 Demographics

-A majority of the Coahoma AHS student body comes from the towns of Friars Point, Coahoma, Lula, and Jonestown – all part of the Coahoma County School District.
-A limited number of students from the Clarksdale Municipal School District opt to attend Coahoma AHS instead of Clarksdale High School.
+A majority of the Coahoma AHS student body came from the towns of Friars Point, Coahoma, Lula, and Jonestown – all part of the Coahoma County School District.
+A limited number of students from the Clarksdale Municipal School District opted to attend Coahoma AHS instead of Clarksdale High School.

 In the 2014–15 school year, the school enrolled 267 black students, 1 Hispanic, and no white students.